tripledio/tripledio.github.io/_posts/2019-05-07-dependency-inversion-principle.md

 ![Move interface](/img/posts/dip/moveInterface.png){:width="800px"}

 ## How to obtain instances of a low level module
 Who instantiates an implementation if it’s located in an an other module?
-If we’re using spring, we could consider creating a singleton bean of the low level module and expose it in the application context.
-This will allow us to inject the low level details into our high level policy using constructor injection.
-If we don’t have spring available, we revert back to the Abstract Factory pattern.
-This factory will be responsible for creating the right instance of the `PersonRepository` and return it so that the upper level modules can make use of it.
+If we're using an IOC container, the IOC container could create the instance of the low level module and inject it where necessary.
+So an IOC container makes it real easy to inject low level details into our high level modules.
+With the low level details hidden by a proper abstraction of course.
+However if we don't use an IOC container we can use the Abstract Factory pattern for this.
+This pattern, when applied across layers illustrates nicely how high level modules can obtain references to low level instances.

 ![Introduce a factory](/img/posts/dip/withFactory.png){:width="500px"}